rl-institut/smooth/doc/source/getting_started.rst

 Components
 ==========
-The :ref:`smooth.components package` section contains all of the existing components of an energy system that have already been built in SMOOTH, along with any related functions.
+The :ref:`smooth.components package` contains all of the existing components of an energy system that have already been built in SMOOTH, along with any related functions.
 Input parameters that are defined by the user in the model definition, or default values that are specified within the component, are used to calculate and determine the behaviour of the component for each timestep.